Sign in: Staff/Students

 Throughout Welcome Week your department will host events and activities designed to help you get to know your academic area better.
 You can find further details on your department’s welcome website.

 Got a question?
-During Welcome Week you will see staff and student helpers wearing ‘Ask Me’ t shirts or badges, they will be able to answer any questions you may have or help you find the service you need, so please don’t hesitate to ask them for help.
+During Welcome Week you will see staff and student helpers wearing ‘Here to Help’ t shirts or gilets, they will be able to answer any questions you may have or help you find the service you need, so please don’t hesitate to ask them for help.

 Change can be both exciting and daunting, so remember that help and advice is always available.
 To discuss your concerns, or simply to get some useful advice, contact our Student Services team.